Advances in Anthropology

 Interested in reviewing for this journal?

-No one has yet noted that they are an editor for Advances in Anthropology.
-If you're on the editorial board of Advances in Anthropology, add them to your profile settings.
+No one has yet noted that they are on Advances in Anthropology's editorial board.
+If you're on the editorial board of Advances in Anthropology, you can add it in your profile settings.

 Review contents for Advances in Anthropology are not publicly displayed on Publons, in accordance with their editorial policy.